d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 To reduce region proposals
 without loss of accuracy,
 the *faster R-CNN*
-proposes to replace selective search with a *region proposal network*.
+proposes to replace selective search with a *region proposal network* :cite:`Ren.He.Girshick.ea.2015`.